phyletica/ecoevolity/docs/yaml-config.rst

 #.
 Whether or not the parameter should be fixed or estimated.
 #.
 A value for the parameter.
 This is only the starting value if ``estimate``
     is ``true``, or is the fixed value if ``estimate`` is ``false``.
+    If a value is not specified, the starting value is drawn from the prior.
 #.
 The prior probability distribution.
 This is ignored if ``estimate`` is
     ``false``.